aovaldes2/Data-Science-Portfolio/README.md

 --------------------------------------------------------------------------------
 # Quora Insincere Questions Classification <a id='quora_insincere_questions'></a>

- A Kaggle Competition hosted by Quora for improving its online conversations[link](https://www.kaggle.com/competitions/quora-insincere-questions-classification/overview).
+ A Kaggle Competition hosted by Quora for improving its online conversations ([link](https://www.kaggle.com/competitions/quora-insincere-questions-classification/overview)).

  Quora is a platform that empowers people to learn from each other.
 On Quora, people can ask questions and connect with others who contribute unique insights and quality answers.
 A key challenge is to weed out insincere questions — those founded upon false premises, or that intend to make a statement rather than looking for helpful answers.

+ As this was a kernel only competition, external data sources were not allowed.
+We have to submit the kaggle kernel(either notebook or script) with all the code and output predictions in the specific format as mentioned in the submission requirements.

  In this competition it will be develop models that identify and flag insincere questions.

  __General Description__
 An insincere question is defned as a question intended to make a statement rather than look for helpful answers.
 Some characteristics tha can signify that a question is insincere: